message/iata/VE.md

 - This does not apply to passengers younger than 1 year.
 3. Passengers must register online before departure at <a href="http://pasedesalud.casalab.com.ve/">http://pasedesalud.casalab.com.ve/</a>.
 This will generate a QR code which must be presented upon arrival.
 4. Passengers must obtain an airport entry authorization before disembarking.
-5. Passengers are subject to a COVID-19 PCR test upon arrival at their own expense.
+5. Passengers are subject to a COVID-19 PCR test upon arrival.
 6. Airline crew are subject to quarantine until their next flight.